Tips for Divorcing Parents

 Encourage kids to share their feelings — positive or negative — about what's happening.

 It's important for divorcing — and already divorced — parents to sit down with their kids and encourage them to say what they're thinking and feeling.
-But keep this separate from your own feelings.
+This can be challenging for parents as it may be painful to hear, but try to keep focused on their feelings and perspectives, rather than your own.
 Assure your kids that their feelings are important, valid, and normal.
 Let them know that you can handle a conversation about even difficult or painful feelings.

-During these conversations, avoid problem solving and trying to change the way a child feels.
-Instead focus on listening and thanking kids for their honesty.
-Most often, kids feel a loss of family and may blame you or the other parent — or both — for what's going on in their lives.
-So, you'll need to be ready to answer questions your kids might raise or to address their concerns.
+During these conversations, avoid problem-solving and trying to change the way a child feels.
+Instead, focus on listening and thanking kids for their honesty.
+Kids often feel a loss of family and may blame you or the other parent — or both — for what's going on in their lives.
+So, you'll need to be ready to stay calm and answer questions your kids might raise or to address their concerns.

 Make talking about the divorce and how it's affecting your kids an ongoing process.
 As they get older and become more mature, kids might have questions or concerns that they hadn't thought of earlier.
 Even if it seems like you've gone over the same topics before, keep the dialogue open.
 If possible, sit down with the other parent and plan how you're going to talk about what's going on.

-If you feel like you may get too upset, ask someone else (a relative, maybe) to talk to your kids.
-It's OK and healthy for kids to see their parents feel sad or upset, but getting very emotional can make them feel responsible for their parents' feelings.
+If you feel like you may get too upset or have trouble staying calm, ask someone else (a relative or family friend they trust) to talk to your kids.
+It's OK and healthy for kids to see their parents feeling sad or upset, but children can feel responsible for their parents' feelings if the emotions become overwhelming.

 If your children do see you struggle with a difficult emotion, model healthy coping as much as possible.
 Try to: